You Own the Risk. You Set the Tone.

 • Build contestation readiness into governance: FOI/scrutiny response processes, narrative discipline, and named response teams

-• Link inclusion outcomes to executive KPIs that reflect reality (manager readiness, case handling quality) not just activity (training sessions delivered)
+• Link inclusion outcomes to executive KPIs that reflect reality — manager readiness and case-handling quality, not just activity such as training sessions delivered

 • Commission a board-level risk statement covering retention, integrity, legal exposure, and service quality risks